 - SPCE 619: Professional Issues in Applied Behavior Analysis (3 credit hours)

-- SPCE 636: Research in Special Education (3 credit hours)
+- SPCE 630: Research Methods for Behavior Analysis (3 credit hours)

 - SPCE 680: Introduction to Persons with Autism Spectrum Disorders (3 credit hours)